dgraph-io/pydgraph/CONTRIBUTING.md

 - Python versions: 3.9, 3.10, 3.11, 3.12, 3.13, 3.14
 - Dgraph latest release
 - Dgraph HEAD (main branch)
+- Protobuf versions: default (6.x) for all Python versions, plus 4.x and 5.x on Python 3.9 and 3.14

+The CI matrix tests all Python versions with the default protobuf, and additionally tests older protobuf versions (4.x, 5.x) on the edge Python versions (3.9 and 3.14) to ensure backwards compatibility without excessive CI runtime.

 ## Submitting a Pull Request